bseverns/seedBox/docs/toolchain.md

 ```

 We pull Paul Stoffregen's libraries directly from the PlatformIO registry so the
 versions line up with the Teensyduino bundle.
+The encoder driver is the one
+exception: PlatformIO hasn't published the 1.4.x line there, so we pin the
-If the registry ever hiccups,
-swap the spec for a `https://github.com/...git#<commit>` reference and note it
+official Git tag instead.
+If any other package ever hiccups, swap the spec for a
-in this ledger.
+`https://github.com/...git#<commit>` reference and note it in this ledger.

 ## Reproducing the pin set